Ween: Breakup (2011–2015)

 On August 11, 2011, Melchiondo quietly released an MP3-only collection of songs called The Caesar Demos, named after the band's original working title for Quebec, to friends on his Facebook page.
 In his comment, he stated the songs were all recorded between 2001 and 2003 while Claude Coleman was recovering from injuries sustained in a car accident, and that many of the tracks featured only himself and Freeman.
 In addition to a handful of tracks that eventually made Quebec, Caesar Demos would also feature several previously unreleased tracks.
-Freeman was not happy with Melchiondo's decision to release Caesar Demos without consulting him.
-Posting on the band's official message boards under the handle "Taer", Freeman commented: "The Caesar demo release was the straw that broke the camels (sic) back.
-Nobody asked Gener before releasing...Deaner broke the golden rule. the Boognish wept that day."

 Freeman announced to Rolling Stone on May 29, 2012, that he was "retiring Gene Ween", and a few days later, Ween's manager, Greg Frey, told fans on Facebook that Freeman had decided to "end his musical relationship with Ween", in order to "more fully explore and pursue his solo career".
 Melchiondo appeared to be unaware of this, stating, "This is news to me, all I can say for now I guess".
 On July 20, Melchiondo addressed the supposed "breakup" and stated "I can only speak for myself, but as far as I'm concerned, as long as Aaron and I are both alive on this planet, Ween is still together.
 We've never broken up.
 The idea of quitting is just laughable.
 This isn't something you can quit.
 This is a life sentence."

-Later, Freeman confirmed his departure from Ween was triggered by his desire to remain sober, saying "All that matters to me is that I'm getting sober.
-Becoming an out of control drug addict and alcoholic is my own fault and I take responsibility for it.
-I HAD to leave the Ween organization to stay sober."

 Although no one knew it at the time, Ween's final performances for more than four years were a three-night run at Denver's Fillmore Auditorium December 29–31, 2011, with "The Blarney Stone" being the final song performed by the band until their 2016 reunion.
 Melchiondo quickly re-formed Moistboyz, which had been on a six-year hiatus, and also started a new band, The Dean Ween Group.
 Freeman played solo shows until 2014, when he began touring and recording with his new band, "Freeman".
 In 2015, Freeman began using the Gene Ween moniker again for live performances.